 NEW draft coming soon!

-Abstract: Using a quantitative overlapping generations model with intergenerational links, I explore aggregate, welfare and distributional implications of reforming the degree of progressivity of the current US tax and transfer system.
+Using a quantitative overlapping generations model with intergenerational links, I explore aggregate, distributional and welfare implications of reforming the degree of progressivity of the current US tax and transfer system.
 Intergenerational linkages take place via human capital formation during childhood and wealth transfers.
 An explicit modeling of endogenous parental human capital investment decisions allows me to analyze the effect of progressive taxation on the whole human capital accumulation process during childhood and adolescence (child human capital effect).
 Using a simple static model I show that the sign of this effect is theoretically ambiguous.
-Based on the quantitative model I find that increasing the progressivity of marginal tax rates distorts the aggregate human capital accumulation in the economy more than increasing the progressivity of average tax rates (i.e. public transfer expansions) when financed via labor income tax adjustments.
-Additionally, if an increase in the progressivity of average tax rates is financed via increasing the consumption tax rate the overall effect on human capital accumulation is positive which is crucial for the sign of the average welfare effect.
+Based on the quantitative model I find that increasing the progressivity of marginal tax rates distorts the aggregate human capital accumulation in the economy more than increasing the progressivity of average tax rates (i.e. public transfer expansions).
+Importantly, both reforms have a negative effect on the average educational attainment, macroeconomic aggregates and welfare – independent of the fiscal instrument used to rebalance the government budget.